gurkeetsingh/comptia-linux--notes/ch5-managelinuxfilesanddirectories.md

 the `absolute path` to a file is the path from the root (/) directory. it always begin with /

-## viewing deirectory contents with ls
+## viewing directory contents with ls

 - when you provide an absolute path to a directory ls display the contents of that dir